Paul Biya

-His regime is supported by France, one of the former colonial powers in Cameroon, which supplies it with weapons and trains its military forces.
-France is also the leading foreign investor in Cameroon, ahead of the United States.

 Early life and education

-Paul Biya was born in the village of Mvomeka'a in what is now the South Region of Cameroon.
+Ethnically Beti, Paul Biya was born in the village of Mvomeka'a in what is now the South Region of Cameroon.
 He studied at the Lycée General Leclerc, Yaoundé, and in France at the Lycée Louis-le-Grand, Paris, going on to the Institut des hautes études d'Outre-Mer, where he graduated in 1961 with a higher education diploma in public law.

-Political career
+Early career

-As an official in post-independence 1960s Cameroon, Biya rose to prominence under President Ahmadou Ahidjo.
+As a Chargé de Mission in post-independence 1960s Cameroon, Biya rose to prominence under President Ahmadou Ahidjo.
 After becoming director of the Cabinet of the minister of national education in January 1964 and secretary-general of the ministry of national education in July 1965, he was named director of the civil cabinet of the president in December 1967 and secretary-general of the presidency (while remaining director of the civil cabinet) in January 1968.
 He gained the rank of minister in August 1968 and the rank of minister of state in June 1970, while remaining secretary-general of the presidency.

+Leadership (1975–present)

+Premiership (1975–1982)

-Following the creation of a unitary state in 1972, he became Prime Minister of Cameroon on 30 June 1975.
-In June 1979, a new law designated the prime minister as the president's constitutional successor.
-Ahidjo unexpectedly announced his resignation on 4 November 1982, and Biya accordingly succeeded him as president of Cameroon on 6 November.
+Following the creation of a unitary state in 1972, Biya was appointed prime minister by President Ahidjo on 30 June 1975.
+In June 1979, a new law designated the prime minister as the president's constitutional successor, thus if something were to happen to Ahidjo, Biya would succeed him as president.
+Ahidjo unexpectedly announced his resignation on 4 November 1982 apparently due to poor health and Biya accordingly succeeded him as president two days later on 6 November.